Recent Comments

 Czech republic & Slovakia

 New vernacular and classical architecture is quite limited to Karlovy Vary (Karlsbad), the Czech countryside and the Hungarian inhabited parts of Slovakia.
-Notable are the developments in Karlovy Vary that may be more pastiche than true classical but that represent … Continue reading
+Notable are the developments in Karlovy Vary, that may be more of pastiche but represent good urban restoration. … Continue reading

 The Baltics

-The Baltic countries represent different vernacular and classical traditions despite being lumped together.
-There are vernacular, traditional and classical architecture projects in all countries but generally speaking the situation is best in Estonia followed by Latvia and Lithuania.
-Reconstruction projects … Continue reading
+The Baltic countries represent different vernacular and classical traditions despite being lumped together in common speech.
+There are vernacular, traditional and classical architecture projects in all countries but generally speaking the situation is best in Estonia followed by Latvia and … Continue reading

 Caucasus & The Levant

-In the Levant, Georgia and Armenia stick out with a lot of building activity in vernacular styles, both church buildings and other type of projects.
-As Georiga and Armenia are culturally linked to Russia through common history, there is a … Continue reading
+Georgia and Armenia stick out with a lot of building activity in vernacular styles, both new churches as well as public buildings.
+As Georgia and Armenia are culturally linked to Russia through common history, there is a lot of exchange … Continue reading

 France